wayfair-incubator/WaySON/SECURITY.md

 ## Reporting a Bug

-The `<project name>` team and community take all security bugs in `<project name>` seriously.
-Thank you for improving the security of `<project name>`.
+The `Wayfair.Text.Json` team and community take all security bugs in `Wayfair.Text.Json` seriously.
+Thank you for improving the security of `Wayfair.Text.Json`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `OpenSource@wayfair.com`.